henkkako/HomeworkAPI/README.md

 ### Running
 - "dotnet HomeworkAPI.dll"

 The HomeworkAPI uses port 80.
-When program is running on localhost go to localhost:80/sayhello and you should receive answer.
+When program is running on localhost go to localhost:80/sayhello on your web browser and you should receive answer.